-Sanjana isn’t like any other average 8-year-old.
-She is mostly withdrawn, extremely quiet, is intimidated easily, and even seems anxious at times.
+Sanjana doesn't behave like an average 8-year-old.
+She is very withdrawn, extremely quiet, is easily intimidated, and even seems anxious at times.
 She prefers to sit by herself rather than talk and play with her friends.
-What could be the reason for displaying such behaviour?
-One of the most likely cause could be emotional abuse.
+What could be the reason for her displaying such behaviour?
+One of the most likely causes is emotional abuse.

 Every child yearns to be loved, wanted and valued.
-These natural requirements during childhood need to be catered to for a child to develop into a healthy, normally-functioning adult.
+These natural human needs should be catered to for a child to develop into a healthy and functioning adult.
 Depriving a child of these fundamental requisites constitutes emotional abuse.

 Although very common, emotional abuse, somehow, often goes unnoticed.
 Usually, emotional abuse is perpetrated through verbal abuse where the child is frequently admonished, chastised, reprimanded, degraded and terrorised for no fault of his.
 This results in the child's sense of worth taking a beating.
-Sometimes, the child can also be subjected to humiliation, labelling and name-calling, even in public.
+Sometimes the child is also subjected to humiliation, labelling and name-calling, in public.

-At times, emotional abuse even involves a child being isolated, ignored or even rejected.
-Parents who indulge in emotional abuse usually have unrealistic expectations from their child and even threaten him with physical harm.
+At times, emotional abuse even involves a child being isolated, ignored or even explicitly rejected.
+Parents who emotionally abuse usually have unrealistic expectations from their child and even threaten him with physical harm.

-The immediate effects of emotional abuse are not always clearly visible, but as the child grows older, the symptoms become evident.
-They present as both physical signs and patterns of difficult behaviour.
-Signs of emotional abuse in a child may manifest as:
+The immediate effects of emotional abuse are not always clearly visible, but grow clearer as the child grows older.
+These effects present as both physical signs and behaviour patterns.
+Emotional abuse in a child may manifest as:

-Longer term consequences can include the child developing personality disorder (PD), getting addicted to drugs, and difficulty making or maintaining relationships.
+Longer term consequences can include the child developing personality disorder (PD), addiction, and facing difficulty in making or maintaining relationships.
 Individuals with a history of emotional abuse are also more likely to suffer from mental health problems and prone to committing suicide.
 Furthermore, children who are emotionally abused and have not received help can become perpetrators of abuse themselves.
 A child who is emotionally abused is also likely to be a victim of other forms of abuse.

 Unfortunately, in most cases, the perpetrator of emotional abuse is either the parent or the caregiver.
 But, what causes them to become a perpetrator of emotional abuse?
 Here are a few likely reasons: